 Frequently asked questions

-How to get from Helsinki airport to the city centre?
+How do I get from Helsinki Airport to the city?

-You have three options when it comes to travelling from Helsinki airport to the city centre; taxi, train or bus.
-Taking a Helsinki airport taxi is the quickest and most convenient option at 20 minutes travel time, but it costs the most at €45.
+Helsinki Airport is located 20 km away from the city center.
+You have four options when it comes to traveling from Helsinki Airport to the city center: taxi, private transfer, train, or bus.
+Taking a Helsinki Airport taxi is the quickest and most convenient option at 20 minutes travel time, but it costs the most at €45.
 The I and P trains take 30 minutes and cost €4.60 for a one-way ticket.
-The Finnair bus costs €6.90 and takes 30 minutes, while the 615 public bus costs €4.60 and takes 40 minutes.
+The Finnair bus costs €6.90 and takes 30 minutes, while the 615 public bus costs €4.60 and takes 40 minutes, not including waiting and walking times.

-How much is the train from Helsinki airport to the city centre?
+How much is the train from Helsinki Airport to the city center?

 Was this helpful?